myselfHimanshu/Coursera-DataML/Regression/Readme.md

 - Choose best L1 penalty using a validation set.
 - Choose best L1 penalty using a validation set, with additional constraint on the size of subset.

+####Assignment 2
+LASSO Assignment 2:<br />
+You will implement your very own LASSO solver via coordinate descent.
+- Write a function to normalize features
+- Implement coordinate descent for LASSO
+- Explore effects of L1 penalty

+<b>Status: Completed</b>